livepeer/go-livepeer/doc/install.md

 &ensp; 1\.
 If you have never set up your Go programming environment, do so according to Go's [Getting Started Guide](https://golang.org/doc/install).

 &ensp; 2\.
-You can fetch the code running `go get github.com/livepeer/go-livepeer/cmd/livepeer` in terminal.
+You can fetch the code running `git clone https://github.com/livepeer/go-livepeer.git` in terminal.

 &ensp; 3\.
 Make sure you have the necessary libraries installed: